 Schools Support – The Foundation supports Stationers' Crown Woods Academy in many ways including through the provision of equipment alongside the mentoring and other support provided by the Stationers' Company.

 Welfare – The Foundation’s welfare activity is the provision of annual or one-off grants of money and other support to persons in need, hardship or distress who work or have worked in the Communication and Content industries and their dependants.
 For more information, click here.

 Charity Giving – The Foundation makes regular contributions to charities in the City of London and beyond including support for the Lord Mayor of London’s charities and the Royal Marines.

 Library and Archive – The Company's Library and Archive are an important historical resource and are administered through a specific fund.
+The provision and administration of the fund was transferred to Stationers' Hall Charity in 2018.
 To learn more about the Library & Archive, click here.

 The Foundation administers its giving through a series of funds:-

 The Main Fund represents an amalgamation of 24 charities representing old gifts and bequests.
 The Fund is used for all Educational and welfare payments made by the Foundation.

 Following The Stationers' and Newspaper Makers' Company Act 1961, which wound up the English Stock Company (the former trading arm of the Stationers’ Company), Charity Fund 1961 was established.
 The purpose of the Fund is to apply the income to such charitable institutions as the trustees may decide.
 Currently funds are disbursed to Trade Benevolent Societies and other institutions associated with the Company, and also to civic and other appeals, including The Lord Mayor's Charity.
 A list of donations is published annually.
 Charity 61 was renamed The Stationers' Community Fund in 2012 to better reflect the nature of the fund's giving.